 Choosing intranet software that's easy to maintain and scale is a crucial to its ultimate success.
 But remember that a lot is also riding on the content that you make available via your intranet.

 Getting the right intranet features is key, but so is finding a platform that allows you to reduce the complexity of the information you’ll be sharing.

-The best intranet software is more than a matter of plug and play.
+The best intranet software tools are more than a matter of plug and play.
 We hope you make the choice that's right for you, but your journey won't end there.
 The success of your intranet will depend just as much on you as it does on the software you choose.